Russia's Yandex raises 2013 revenue growth guidance

-MOSCOW, April 25 (Reuters) - Yandex, Russia’s most popular search engine, increased its full-year 2013 revenue forecast after growth in first-quarter sales topped its previous full-year guidance.
+MOSCOW (Reuters) - Yandex (YNDX.O), Russia’s most popular search engine, increased its full-year 2013 revenue forecast after growth in first-quarter sales topped its previous full-year guidance.

 The company expects rouble-based revenues to rise by 30-35 percent this year, it said in a Thursday statement, compared to the earlier expected 28-32 percent.